tim7en/pm-app/README.md

 2. **Visit [chat.z.ai](https://chat.z.ai)** to access your AI coding assistant
 3. **Start building** with intelligent code generation and assistance
 4. **Deploy with confidence** using the production-ready setup

----

-Built with ❤️ for the developer community.
-Supercharged by [Z.ai](https://chat.z.ai) 🚀